Psoriasis is a common skin disorder affecting around 2% of people in the UK.

 What causes psoriasis?

-The exact cause of psoriasis is unknown, but it is believed that a combination of factors contributes to the development of the disease.
+The exact cause of psoriasis is unknown, but it is believed that a combination of factors contributes to the development of the condition.
 An abnormality in the immune system causes inflammation in the skin, triggering new skin cells to develop too quickly.
 Normally, skin cells are replaced every 28 to 30 days.
 With psoriasis, new cells grow and move to the surface of the skin every three to four days.
 The build-up of old cells being replaced by new cells creates the silver scales of psoriasis.